lomorage/lomo-backup/README.md

 Since many cloud provider offers free storage tier option, we can use them as middle man or staging station before getting ready to make ISO and back up to Glancier.
 So called 2 stages approach can meet this need. - use free storage to store metadata and short term backup- use GDA to store permanent files.

 For example, Google drive offers 15G free space, AWS offers 15G free storage, MS one drive offers 5G free space.
-If we use 10G to make one ISO, new cost for storage will be same, but all PUT API costs will be 250/10 * 0.005 = $0.125.
+If we use 10G to make one ISO, new cost for storage will be same, but all upload costs will be 250/10 * 0.03 = $0.75.
 Consistency check price will be 250/10 * 0.0004 = $0.01

 Now we'll do one upload every 5 months.
 Only 1 API operation is needed, and cost can be ignore.